PMCEID3, Performance Monitors Common Event Identification register 3

 PMCEID3 is in the Core power domain.

-This register is present only from Armv8.1.
+This register is present only when FEAT_PMUv3p1 is implemented.
 Otherwise, direct accesses to PMCEID3 are RES0.

 PMCEID3 is a 32-bit register.